SYNERGI PARTNER FINANCE – Privacy Notice

 The data we collect about you

-- Identity data: includes first name, maiden name, last name, marital status, title, date of birth, gender, passport (copy), driving licence (copy) and utility bills (copy).
+This includes first name, maiden name, last name, marital status, title, date of birth, gender, passport (copy), driving licence (copy), and utility bills (copy).

-- Contact Data: includes residential address, billing address, email address and telephone numbers.
+This includes residential address, billing address, email address, and telephone number(s).

-- Financial Data: includes bank details, details of your income and outgoings, net worth statements.
+This includes bank details, details of your income, outgoings, and net worth statements.

-- Transaction Data: includes [details about payments to and from you and other details of products and services you have purchased from us].
+This includes details about payments to and from you.
+As well as other details of products and services you have purchased from us.

-- Marketing and Communications Data: includes your preferences in receiving marketing from us and our third parties and your communication
+This includes your preferences for receiving marketing from us and our third parties.
+It also covers your communication preferences.

-- Introducers and other businesses where we have a trading relationship.
+- Introducers and other businesses with whom we have a trading relationship.